Milky Way and Night Sky

 • Laptop with Lightroom Classic and Photoshop installed

-• Stacking software, optional – Sequator (Windows) or Starry Landscape Stacker (Mac)
+• Stacking software – Sequator (Windows) or Starry Landscape Stacker (Mac)

 • PhotoPills App on your phone